ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 You can find additional information about the latest {{site.data.keyword.cloud_notm}} SDK for Node.js buildpack on the [SDK for Nodejs latest updates](https://cloud.ibm.com/docs/runtimes/nodejs/updates.html#latest_updates) page.

-Using `nvm` you could install the latest version of Node using the following command from the command line.
+Using `nvm` you could install the version of Node that matches the requirements copying and pasting the following to your command line.

 ```
 nvm install v6.17.1
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
-Command to x" caption-side="bottom"}
+{: caption="Example 3.
+Using nvm to install a specific version of Node.js." caption-side="bottom"}

-Once you have followed the instructions to install Node.js and npm (included with Node) on your system, as appropriate to the operating system and strategy you are using, congratulate yourself on a job well started!
+Whichever approach you use, once you have followed the instructions to install Node.js and npm (included with Node) on your system, as appropriate to the operating system and strategy you are using, congratulate yourself on a job well started!

 ### Installing Git